 Charity raffles are a popular and engaging way to raise money for your organization.
 Charity raffles fall under specific federal and state regulatory requirements that govern their use, however, so you'll want to ensure that you can legally run a raffle before creating your campaign.

-The federal government allows only registered 501(c)(3) organizations to run charity raffles.
+The federal government allows only registered 501(c) organizations to run charity raffles.
 To comply with IRS rules, we are unable to approve U.S. raffles that do not meet this requirement.

 Several states prohibit online charity raffles entirely.
 If your organization is domiciled in one of the following states, you won't be able to run your raffle online:

-Sweepstakes are similar to raffles in that people can donate for a chance to win a prize or prizes, but a few key differences make it legal to run them nationally.
+Sweepstakes are like raffles in that people can donate for a chance to win a prize or prizes, but a few key differences make it legal to run them nationally.
 See our article "Raffles and sweepstakes: What’s the difference?" to learn about the differences between sweepstakes and raffles.